liballeg/allegro5/README.txt

 strictly optional, they are not required to build Allegro, but a lot of functionality may be disabled if they are not present.

+If you're using the vcpkg dependency manager, you may install Allegro and its dependencies using a single command:

+`vcpkg install allegro5`

+Vcpkg will build Allegro and its dependencies from source in your computer and provide CMake integration for your projects.

+See <https://github.com/Microsoft/vcpkg> for more information.

 Windows users may find some precompiled binaries for the additional libraries from <http://gnuwin32.sourceforge.net/>.
 You need to get the `bin` and `lib` packages.
 The `bin` packages contain DLLs, and the `lib` packages contain the